-Despite the limited number of studies adopting these directions, and the work needed in this area (Gupta & Featherstone, 2015; Haworth & Sobo-Allen, 2020), important developments have been already made in bringing forward the voice of fathers.
-However, a major inherent theoretical drawback of this direction is its difficulty in accounting for relationality.
-The phenomenological nature of these studies leads researchers to focus on the subjectivity of fathers, rather than on their relationships, both within the family – with mothers and with children – and relationships with the system.
+Despite the limited number of studies with this orientation and the work still needed in this area (Gupta & Featherstone, 2015; Haworth & Sobo-Allen, 2020), significant developments have already been made in bringing the voice of fathers to the fore.
+However, a major theoretical drawback inherent to this orientation is that it is difficult to account for relationality.
+The phenomenological nature of these studies leads researchers to focus on the subjectivity of fathers rather than on their relationships, both within the family, with mothers and children, and with the system.

-Another weakness of this direction is the lack of attention to the balance of power.
-Classical phenomenological studies tend to focus on excluded and marginalized populations, bringing forward the voice of those lacking power.
+Another weakness of this orientation is the lack of attention to the balance of power.
+Classical phenomenological studies tend to focus on marginalized populations, highlighting the voice of the disempowered.
 However, the balance of power in the case of these fathers is far from clear.
-While they may be seen as powerless against the welfare system, their power balance vis a vis other family members – specifically mothers – often leans in their favor (Featherstone, 2010).
-Thus, bringing forward the voice of fathers may obscure other disfranchised voices.
+While they may be seen as powerless against the welfare system, the balance of power vis-à-vis other family members – specifically mothers – often leans in favor of fathers (Featherstone, 2010).
+For this reason, bringing the voice of fathers to the fore may obscure other disfranchised voices.

-Critical Analysis of Workers' Perspectives
+Critical Analysis of Workers’ Perspectives

-The second direction of research focuses on the views and perspectives of social workers.
-These studies mainly use critical discourse analysis methodologies and seek to analyze social workers' positions towards fathers and uncover stereotypes, biases, and misconceptions.
+The second research orientation focuses on the views and perspectives of social workers.
+These studies rely mainly on critical discourse analysis methodologies and seek to analyze social workers’ positions towards fathers and uncover stereotypes, biases, and misconceptions.

 Substantial findings have been made in this strand of research, indicating problematic views of workers that present an obstacle to father cooperation.
-A main finding in this strand is that workers show a preference to working with mothers, regardless of professional considerations (Brown et al., 2009; Nygren et al., 2019).
+An important finding within this research orientation is that workers prefer working with mothers, regardless of professional considerations (Brown et al., 2009; Nygren et al., 2019).
 Many studies have attempted to identify the causes for this preference.
-Among those are ambivalent sexism (Brewsaugh et al., 2018), power relations between workers and fathers (Baum, 2015, 2017), and the lack of a gender-sensitive approach to working with fathers (Philip et al., 2018b).
+Among them are ambivalent sexism (Brewsaugh et al., 2018), power relations between workers and fathers (Baum, 2015, 2017), and the lack of gender-sensitive approaches to working with fathers (Philip et al., 2018b).

-This strand has made important contributions to our understanding of the treatment of fathers by social workers.
-However, one main theoretical drawback is its inherent reliance on the phenomenology of individual social workers, which moves the focus from the systemic and organizational levels.
-The focus on discourse analysis of interviews is very effective in uncovering problematic perceptions and misconceptions but is less helpful in identifying systemic or organizational issues, originating in the organizational structure of the services or the prevailing work culture.
+Scholars working in this area have made essential contributions to our understanding of the treatment of fathers by social workers.
+However, one significant theoretical drawback is its inherent reliance on the phenomenology of individual social workers, which moves the focus from the systemic and organizational levels.
+The focus on discourse analysis of interviews is very effective in uncovering problematic perceptions and misconceptions but is less helpful in identifying systemic or organizational issues originating in the organizational structure of the services or the prevailing work culture.

-'What Works' – analyzing the effectiveness of father-oriented programs
+‘What Works’ – Analyzing the Effectiveness of Father-Oriented Programs

-The last strand focuses on father-oriented programs – programs explicitly aimed at fathers, trying to enhance their engagement with their children and their parental capabilities.
-Many of these studies tend to adopt a quantitative methodology, assessing programs' achievement against a control group of fathers or against a known baseline; others prefer qualitative or mixed-methods methodology.
+The last research area has focused on father-oriented programs.
+These programs, explicitly aimed at fathers, attempt to enhance their engagement with their children and improve their parenting skills.
+Many of these studies adopt a quantitative methodology, assessing fathers’ achievements within the programs as compared to control groups or against a known baseline.
+Others apply qualitative or mixed methodologies.

 Studies in this area have contributed significantly to conceptualizing better practice with fathers.
-While the previous two strands focused on identifying and criticizing existing practices that lead to low father engagement, this strand looks at programs that attempt to change this reality.
-It had provided important insights into the understanding both of obstacles that prevent father engagement and of practices that overcome these obstacles.
+While the previous two strands focused on identifying and critiquing existing practices that lead to low father engagement, this strand looks at programs that attempt to change this reality.
+They have provided important insights into the obstacles that prevent father engagement and the practices that overcome these obstacles.